Taking a horse’s temp, pulse, and respirations

 It’s important to know how your horse is on a daily basis so that you can be alerted to anything that’s “off” before you see any signs that something is wrong.
-Taking your horse’s temp and vital signs only takes a few seconds!
+Taking ahorse’s temp and vital signs only takes a few seconds!

-- This also alerts you to monitor your horse throughout the day, and call your veterinarian if something is off or unusual.
-Without this check, perhaps your horse’s fever would go unnoticed until nightfall and could be much more serious.
+- Your horse’s vital signs are easy to monitor throughout the day, and call your veterinarian if something is off or unusual.
+Without this check, perhaps your horse’s fever or pain would go unnoticed and could be much more serious.

 You need to dig deep to listen to the heartbeat.
 Stand on your horse’s left side and place your stethoscope between his elbow and chest.
 Your hand may disappear!

 Check your horse’s vital signs daily

-- It’s also critical to know your horse’s vitals so that in an emergency, you can inform the veterinarian what is normal vs. what is going on at the present moment.
+- It’s also critical to know your horse’s vitals so that in an emergency, you can inform the veterinarian what is normal vs. what is currently happening.

-- For example, you suspect colic, and your horse’s temperature is normal, but his capillary refill time is longer and his respiration is higher.
+- For example, you suspect colic, and your horse’s temperature is typical, but his capillary refill time is longer and his respiration is higher.
 Good to know, right?